Allen T. Caperton: Early life

 Allen Taylor Caperton was born on November 21, 1810, near Union, Monroe County, Virginia (now West Virginia), to Jane Erskine and Hugh Caperton.
 At the age of 14, he traveled by horseback to Huntsville, Alabama, to attend school.
 He later graduated from the University of Virginia at Charlottesville, then graduated from Yale College in 1832.
 He studied law under Briscoe Baldwin in Staunton, Virginia, and was admitted to the bar.

 Political career

 Caperton practiced law.
-He was a member of the Virginia House of Delegates from 1841 to 1842.
-He was elected a member of the Virginia Senate in 1844 and sat until 1848.
+He was a member of the Virginia House of Delegates from 1841 to 1842 and later served in the Virginia Senate from 1844 to 1848.
+A Whig, he was one of the Virginia delegates to the 1848 Whig National Convention.
 He was a member of the Virginia House of Delegates again from 1857 to 1861.
 In 1850, he was a delegate to the state constitutional convention.
 In 1861, he was a member of the Virginia Secession Convention.

 During the Civil War, he was elected by the legislature of Virginia to be a member of the Confederate States Senate in which he sat until 1865.
 After the war, he was the first ex-Confederate elected to the United States Senate, entering office as a Democrat from West Virginia, from March 4, 1875, until his death.

 Caperton was director of the James River and Kanawha Canal.